searchspring/snap/packages/snap-preact-components/src/components/Organisms/Toolbar/readme.md

 ## Usage

 ### controller
-The `controller` prop specifies a reference to the search controller.
+The required `controller` prop specifies a reference to the search controller.

 ```jsx
 <Toolbar controller={controller.store.results} />